 When to visit: Open 9am – 5pm, 365 days a year

-Cost: Adults $14, kids $6
+Cost: Adults $18, kids $7

 Time needed: 30-60 minutes

 Famed American author Ernest Hemingway (he’s the dude responsible for For Whom the Bell Tolls and The Old Man and the Sea) spent a good part of his life living in Key West in this house.

 All that history is great.
-But if you’ve heard of the Hemingway House, it’s probably because of a different reason… those cats!
+But if you’ve heard of the Hemingway House, it’s probably because of a different reason… those six-toed cats!

 It was the only pool within 100 miles of Key West, took a year and a half to install, and cost $20,000, an exorbitant sum in 1937.